TheRealGlumfish/Team20/doc/ArchishaGarg.md

 I used logic for stalls and flush using information from the lecture slides and textbook.
 This unit consisted of 3 parts:
-1. Data Forwarding (ForwardAE, ForwardBE) which determines if there is a data hazard in the execute stage by comparing the source register with the destination registers from stages such as memory and write-back.
+1. Data Forwarding (`ForwardAE`, `ForwardBE`) which determines if there is a data hazard in the execute stage by comparing the source register with the destination registers from stages such as memory and write-back.
 It helps in forwarding data to the execute stage directly from the memory or write-back stage, bypassing the need to wait for the regular pipeline flow, thus reducing stalls.

-2. Stall Control (StallF, StallD) which detects hazards caused by load instructions (lwStall) by checking if the operands of the current instruction match the destination registers of the previous load instruction.
-If there's a match and the previous instruction intends to write to registers (MemtoRegE), it causes a stall to prevent incorrect data forwarding.
+2. Stall Control (`StallF`, `StallD`) which detects hazards caused by load instructions (`lwStall`) by checking if the operands of the current instruction match the destination registers of the previous load instruction.
+If there's a match and the previous instruction intends to write to registers (`MemtoRegE`), it causes a stall to prevent incorrect data forwarding.

-3. Pipeline Flush (FlushE, FlushD) when a jump or branching instruction is detected, signals to flush the pipeline stages, or in case of a load hazard (lwStall).
+3. Pipeline Flush (`FlushE`, `FlushD`) when a jump or branching instruction is detected, signals to flush the pipeline stages, or in case of a load hazard (`lwStall`).

 ___